alexdo21/personal-website/src/assets/markdowns/mixtech.md

 A web application to help DJs and Musicians mix and find similar songs by interfacing directly with Spotify’s metadata on audio features.

 The tech stack of MixTech is:
-- React front end using Redux, Bootstrap 4, React Router and other third party components notably react-idle-timer, react-responsive-modal and react-input-range.
+- React front end using Redux, and other third party components most notably react-idle-timer, react-responsive-modal and react-input-range.
 - Java Spring Boot back end using a [Spotify API wrapper](https://github.com/spotify-web-api-java/spotify-web-api-java).
 - MySQL database.